simov/purest/README.md

 {
   // provider name
   "facebook": {
-    // REQUIRED: meta data about this provider "__provider": {
+    // OPTIONAL: meta data about this provider "__provider": {
-      // OPTIONAL: indicates that this provider is using OAuth1 "oauth": true,
+      // OPTIONAL: required if the provider is using OAuth1 "oauth": true,
-      // OPTIONAL: indicates that this provider is using OAuth2 "oauth2": true
+      // OPTIONAL: required if the provider is using OAuth2 "oauth2": true
     },
     // REQUIRED: at least one domain is required "https://graph.facebook.com": {
-      // REQUIRED: meta data about this domain "__domain": {
+      // OPTIONAL: meta data about this domain "__domain": {
         // OPTIONAL:
         // specify authentication scheme to use for this domain